squared-studio/SkillVerse/SystemVerilog/chapter_00005.md

 4. Use the `sum()` method to find the sum of all elements in an array.
 5. Use the `unique()` method to find all unique elements in an array.

-## Conclusion
-Array manipulation methods in SystemVerilog provide powerful tools for working with arrays.
-Understanding these methods is essential for efficient hardware modeling and simulation.